Skip to main content

 Hormonal Support for Women

-For women in perimenopause or post-menopause, addresses the decline in key hormones like estrogen, progesterone, and testosterone.
+For women in perimenopause or post-menopause, hormonal therapy addresses the decline in key hormones like estrogen, progesterone, and testosterone.
 The goal is to alleviate symptoms such as hot flashes, sleep disturbances, mood changes, and low libido, while providing long-term protective benefits.

 Protocols for women are highly individualized.
 They may involve low-dose testosterone cypionate injections or pellets to address energy and libido, often in conjunction with progesterone to support sleep and mood, and estrogen to manage vasomotor symptoms.
 The specific combination and dosage depend entirely on the woman’s menopausal status and clinical picture.